ErnestoTz-WR/Udemy-VueJS-Maximilian/01-Getting-Started/README.md

 ## `v-on` Vue attribute

 It is used for specific events, for example `click`, `scroll`, `hover`, etc.
-It is declared on the html element bind to the Vue object.
+It is declared on the html element which should be modified by Vue.

 ```HTML
 <button v-on:click="addGoal">Add goal </button>